-The holidays are a time to enjoy family and friends, and to reflect on what is most important to us.
+The holidays are a time to celebrate, and to reflect on what is most important to us.
 And there is nothing more important than providing a safe and secure home for your family.
 Have a safe and happy holiday season by following these simple, but often overlooked fire safety tips.

 Artificial Trees: When purchasing an artificial tree, look for one labeled "Fire Resistant."
 Although this label does not mean the tree won't catch fire, it does indicate the tree will resist burning and should extinguish quickly.